arthur-jurotschko/AMBEV/README.md

 As we work with `DDD`, to reference entities from other domains, we use the `External Identities` pattern with denormalization of entity descriptions.

-Therefore, you will write an API (complete CRUD) that handles sales records.
+Therefore, you will write an API that handles sales records.
 The API needs to be able to inform:

 * Sale number
 * Date when the sale was made